finbourne/lusid-sdk-java/sdk/docs/RecInstance.md

 # com.finbourne.lusid.model.RecInstance
-The expanded view of a rec instance: its identity, lifecycle status, lock state, closed periods  (for Closed Period windows) and the time-series of runs in the run log.
+The expanded view of a rec instance: its identity, lifecycle status, lock state, closed periods  (for Closed Period windows) and, per rec type, the time-series of runs in that rec type's run log.

 ## Properties